nationalarchives/dr2-preservica-client/site-docs/src/main/paradox/index.md

 A @ref:[content client](content/usage/index.md) which provides a method to search for entities in Preservica.

-An @ref:[admin client](admin/usage/index.md) which provides methods to update schemas, transfers, index definitions and metadata templates.

 A @ref:[workflow client](workflow/usage/index.md) which provides a method to start a workflow in Preservica.

 A @ref:[process monitor client](processmonitor/usage/index.md) which provides a method to get monitors in Preservica.